 I have taken time off work to change from an unhealthy lifestyle to a healthy lifestyle.
-My four medical specialists all agree stress is a major contributing factor to accelerating the diseases and increasing the severity of the symptoms.
+My four medical specialists all agree stress is a major contributing factor to accelerating the diseases and increasing the severity of my symptoms.

 My life had to change, so earlier this year I started mapping out what I needed to do.
 Many decisions were made for me in relation to work and our home.
 Both had contracts ending.
 Which left a couple of directions possible.
 For this I thank God for living a blessed life and living in affluent Australia.
 I am thankful to have options available to me.
 I like to describe this short phase with the metaphor of having ‘many irons in the fire’ and very quickly as I explored each iron, I found that they were not hot enough to use.
 One by one I explored each option and discussed with my daughter the pros and cons and one by one the hot irons turned cold.
 In the end we were left with one red hot option.